 Q: Well, do you have any memories, or, Joan, do you have any memories of that actual picketing, on August second?
 It must have been powerful.

 Goldstein: Oh, yes.
 I was standing, watching all these people.
 We were together.

 Gruzen: I was also marching, but then I would stop and talk to Diana.

-Q: Depending upon which newspaper account you read, or whatever, it seems to me there were from 200 to 300 people who showed up.
+Q: Depending upon which newspaper account you read, or whatever, it seems to me there were from two hundred to three hundred people who showed up.

 Gruzen: It felt like there were a lot of people there.

 Goldstein: I remember them saying it was the “best-dressed picket line in New York.”

 Q: Right.
 That may have been, in fact, in the New York Times editorial.
 Were you surprised by the turnout at the picketing?

 Goldstein: No, no. We worked on it for quite a long time.